Last updated: May 20, 2025

 Promotion by any means that are false, misleading or deceptive or likely to create an erroneous impression about a product's characteristics, health effects, hazards or emissions (covering any term, descriptor, trademark, emblem, marketing image, logo, color and figurative, or any other indicia)

-Article 8 of the Protection of Health Act provides a comprehensive ban on tobacco advertising and promotion, which would include all promotion by means that are false, misleading, deceptive, or likely to create an erroneous impression.
-In addition, Art.
-7b of the Protection of Health Act prohibits placement on tobacco product packages of “names, trademarks, or symbols and other signs suggesting that this product is less harmful than others.”
+The law provides a comprehensive ban on tobacco advertising and promotion, which would include all promotion by means that are false, misleading, deceptive, or likely to create an erroneous impression.
+In addition, the law prohibits all packaging and labeling that creates a false impression about the characteristics of the product and its health effects.

 The law aligns with FCTC Art.
 13 and the FCTC Art.
 13 Guidelines with respect to promotion by any means that are false, misleading, deceptive, or likely to create an erroneous impression.